hiltmon/hiltmon.github.io/content/blog/multi-platform-editing-is-sublime/index.md

 Vim users have had this kind of portability for a while, but now us GUI editing fiends can have the same.

-See also [My Sublime Text 2 Setup](https://hiltmon.com/blog/2012/08/14/my-sublime-text-2-setup/) and [Multiple Themes in Sublime Text 2](https://hiltmon.com/blog/2012/11/07/multiple-themes-in-sublime-text-2/).
-And follow me at [@hiltmon](https://twitter.com/hiltmon) on Twitter or [@hiltmon](http://alpha.app.net/hiltmon) on App.Net.
+See also [My Sublime Text 2 Setup](https://hiltmon.com/blog/2012/08/14/my-sublime-text-2-setup/) and [Multiple Themes in Sublime Text 2](https://hiltmon.com/blog/2012/11/07/multiple-themes-in-textmate-2/).
+And follow me at [@hiltmon](https://twitter.com/hiltmon) on Twitter.